tgsn-co/SlackSummarisePDF/README.md

 This code creates a Slack app to automatically summarise PDFs in Slack channel using OpenAI ChatGPT and AWS Lambda functions.

-Specifically, it allows you to setup a Slack bot that takes in a pdf file, calls an AWS Lambda Function with API Gateway.
+Specifically, it allows you to setup a Slack bot that takes in a pdf file and calls an AWS Lambda Function with API Gateway.
 This Lambda function is triggered by a Slack event.
 It retrieves a PDF document from Slack, extracts the text from the PDF, uses OpenAI to summarize the text, and posts the summary back to the Slack channel where the document was shared.

 This README provides an overview and setup instructions for an AWS Lambda function that integrates with Slack to retrieve PDF documents, summarize their content using OpenAI, and send the summary back to Slack.